 The lawful basis for processing this information is PSC Support’s legitimate interest to send you LPTC emails on behalf of the LPTC to further the joint goals of the partnership of LPTC members.
 You can unsubscribe at any time by unsubscribing yourself by clicking on the ‘unsubscribe’ links provided at the end of each LPTC email.
 Alternatively you can email LPTC@pscsupport.org.uk to request that you are unsubscribed and your personal information deleted from the LPTC mailing list.

-When you use our website to make a donation or payment, you provide your card information or bank details to our third party payment processors, Stripe and GoCardless, who specialise in the secure online capture and processing of credit/debit card and direct debit transactions.
+When you use our website to make a donation or payment, you provide your card information or bank details to our third party payment processors, who specialise in the secure online capture and processing of online financial transactions.
 The third party payment processors send information about your donation to PSC Support.
 We have access to the information needed to prepare our accounting records and in some cases, provide confirmation of receipt of donation and thanks and/or process Gift Aid claims and we do not have access to any personal financial information such as credit card numbers or bank account details.